Ln8plus/Pymongo-CRUD-App/readme.md

 ```
 waitress-serve --host 127.0.0.1 main:app
 ```
-Be sure to remember the port as you might need it during using the app, then you will need to add it at the end of your localhost address such as 127.0.0.1:8080
+Be sure to remember the port as you might need it while using the app, then you will need to add it at the end of your localhost address such as 127.0.0.1:8080

 Gunicorn command (Linux):